ggilmore/livestreamerFM/README.md

 IP_ADDRESS: The ip address that you want the http server to bind to.

-PORT: The port that you want VLC to use.
+PORT: The port that you want the http server to bind to.

 LIVESTREAMER_CONFIG_FILE_LOCATION: This utility generates a config file that the Livestreamer app uses.
 This part of the command tells livestreamerFM where to store the generated file.